 The following information relates to Google Apps for Education:

 - Google Apps is exclusively a Web-based service, there was no option to install an instance hosted locally on our campus if the decision was made to only outsource student email but not faculty and staff email.
 This would mean that faculty and staff would of necessity have had to use a different email and calendar solution than students.

 - Opportunities to federate identities, interoperate across both platforms, share calendar information and otherwise collaborate would be diminished.

-- Microsoft Exchange if outsourced to Microsoft via Live@edu for students but installed locally for faculty and staff can be federated so that the two implementations can share common directories and permit sharing of calendar and other information.
+- Microsoft Exchange is outsourced to Microsoft via Office 365 for students but installed locally for faculty and staff can be federated so that the two implementations can share common directories and permit sharing of calendar and other information.
 It also has the advantage of requiring knowledge of only one product set in order to provide support to both students and faculty/staff.